forcedotcom/SalesforceMobileSDK-iOS/readme.md

 Working with the hybrid sample apps
 ==

 The sample applications contained under the hybrid/ folder are designed around the [PhoneGap SDK](http://www.phonegap.com/).
-Before you can work with those applications, you will need to download and install the [1.0.0](https://github.com/phonegap/phonegap/zipball/1.0.0) (or later) version of the PhoneGap SDK.
-You can find more detailed instructions, as well as documentation for working with the PhoneGap SDK, in the [Getting Started Guide](http://www.phonegap.com/start).
+Before you can work with those applications, you will need to download and install the **1.0.0** (or later) version of the PhoneGap SDK, which you can get from the PhoneGap website, linked above.
+You can find more detailed installation instructions, as well as documentation for working with the PhoneGap SDK, in the [Getting Started Guide](http://www.phonegap.com/start).

 Documentation